 Brown Diamonds Champagne and Cognac – Champagne and Cognac diamonds are naturally occurring diamonds, ranging in colour from a warm straw gold to a deep chocolate colour.
 They were originally known as brown diamonds and are considered lower coloured diamonds due to their relative abundance.
 Argyle Diamonds realised the intrinsic beauty in these colours and promoted Champagne and Cognac diamonds to the world.
 There is a grading system for Champagne and Cognac diamonds with a range from C1 to C6, where one is the lightest colour and six the most intense.
 Champagne diamonds graded C1 and C2 are light champagne, C3 and C4 medium champagne, and C5 and C6 dark champagne.
 Diamonds graded C7 are considered Cognac coloured, as they exhibit the most intense, deep brown colour.
 The main use for Champagne and Cognac diamonds is in jewellery and due to their abundance, they are very rarely purchased as an investment.
 They are included here as they are a coloured diamond.

 This review is intended to provide good and relevant background information for diamond lovers and investors to understand the different options.
+For more information on the Argyle Mine Click Here.
 Please contact us if you have any interest in coloured diamonds for jewellery or investment and we will be happy to help and guide you to achieve your objective.